What is Globalisation?

 - Increase in Employment: With the opportunity of Special Economic Zones (SEZ), there is an increase in the number of new jobs availability.
 Including Export Processing Zones (EPZ) Centre in India is very useful in employing thousands of people.
 Another additional factor in India is cheap labour.
 This feature motivates big companies in the west to outsource employees from other region and cause more employment.

-- Increase in Compensation: After globalization, the level of compensation has increased as compared to domestic companies due to the skill and knowledge a foreign company offers.
+- Increase in Compensation: After globalisation, the level of compensation has increased as compared to domestic companies due to the skill and knowledge a foreign company offers.
 This opportunity also emerged as an alteration of the management structure.

 - High Standard of Living: With the outbreak of globalisation, Indian economy and the standard of living of an individual has increased.
 This change is notified with the purchasing behaviour of a person, especially with those who are associated with foreign companies.
 Hence, many cities are undergoing a better standard of living along with business development.